SundousKanaan/React-PokeApp/README.md

 - [ ] The user must be able to see all the stats of a pokemon in three tabs

-- [ ] The user must be able to see an overview of all their favorite Pokemons on a different page
+- [ ] The user must be able to see an overview of all their favorite Pokemons on a different page/route

+- [ ] The user should see a 'not found' page when the route is not identified

 - [ ] The user should be able to search through all the pokemons